JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Fix large or very small number notation for mgjson
 - Fix what happens when no face samples and selected stream face in mgjson
 - grouptimes appears to do things wrong (fps not giving right samples per second)
 - Starting time is different if filtering by stream?
 (GPS on hero7b sample)